 - Doctors and health care partners providing food prescription;

-- Prescription Clients receiving 10-12 pounds of fresh produce for 15 deliveries, and monthly throughout the year;
+- Prescription Members receiving 10-12 pounds of fresh produce for 15 deliveries, and monthly throughout the year;

 - Clients and their families receiving nutrition and cooking classes supported by community involvement and;

-- Having the produce being distributed to clients, grown by Rutland local emerging farmers.
+- Having the produce being distributed to Members is grown by local Rutland small and emerging farmers.

 Farmacy Project has created and established systems and working relations making the link between farm viability, and public health - weaving together the educational and cultural experiences that community, people centered, place-based programming can provide.

 TO SIGN UP FOR THE FIRST TIME OR TO COME BACK AGAIN THIS YEAR FOR YOUR FOOD PRESCRIPTION OR FOR MORE INFORMATION CONTACT:

 Or call 802 342-4219